Carrie Ann Inaba’s Top 5 Most Glamorous Wigs On ‘Dancing With The Stars’

 She Rocked A ‘Cherry Cola’ Look For Week 6

 Midway through the competition, the TV star broke a streak of light-hair looks with a pin-straight, deep reddish-brown wig.
-She paired the edgy with a black and silver sequined, geometric print dress.
+She paired it with a black-and-silver sequined, geometric print dress.

 “With hair like cherry cola, Carrie Ann brought a modern edge to tonight’s look,” her hairstylist told People.